Table of Contents Show

 - The natural bridge viewpoint at elevation 8627 ft

-- Last viewpoint at elevation 9112 ft and rainbow point
+- The last viewpoint at elevation 9112 ft and Rainbow Point

 - Canaan peak at the grand staircase Escalante viewed from campsite visit

-- Sunrise point and the Sunset point and also watch Thor’s hammer and
+- Sunrise point and Sunset point and also watch Thor’s Hammer and

 - Inspiration point at elevation 8100, the big formation is supposed to be called the sinking ship, and the view is unbelievable.

-So, when tourists in millions come here every day, they mostly prefer to stay in the small towns near Bryce Canyon as these small towns are close to the national parks.
+So, when tourists in millions come here every day, they mostly prefer to stay in the small towns as these small towns are close to the national parks.

 These cities also provide Utah’s best hotels and lodges.
-These national parks are the reason why the small towns near Bryce canyon are now developing, and some even provide the best tourism and hospitality services.
+These national parks are the reason why the small towns are now developing, and some even provide the best tourism and hospitality services.

-Let us now see some of the best small towns near Bryce canyon, which you may consider staying at.
+Let us now see some of the best small towns which you may consider staying at.

 2. Heber city

-The mere view of Panguitch lake will make your day.
-Go there, relax, capture photos, catch fish, enjoy the scenic beauty.
+The mere view of Panguitch Lake will make your day.
+Go there, relax, capture photos, catch fish, and enjoy the scenic beauty.

 The main road of this town is also included in the National Register of Historic Places.

-This town is a town of gift shops, hotels, inns, and all these mostly cater to the tourist footfall of Zion national park.
+This town is a town of gift shops, hotels, and inns, and all these mostly cater to the tourist footfall of Zion National Park.

-One can find the best hotels here with the view of the state park.
+One can find the best hotels here with a view of the state park.
 It is one of the finest places for hiking, camping, and wildlife watching.
-Once there, you can visit the ghost town, galleries, other state parks nearby.
+Once there, you can visit the ghost town, galleries, and other state parks nearby.